Lower Bounds for Quantum Oblivious Transfer

+{\bf Theorem~2:} There exists a quantum oblivious transfer protocol such that $ A_{OT} = B_{OT} = \frac{3}{4}$.
 One may wonder if it would be possible to extend Kitaev's semidefinite programming formulation to include the $OT$ primitive and get a stronger lower bound this way.
 In fact, in Section~\ref{forcing} we describe a generalisation of Kitaev's semidefinite program that captures a variant of the general $k$-out-of-$n$ $OT$ primitive.
 Coin flipping, is then the special case of 1-out-of-1 $OT$.
 However, there is a big difference.
-What the semidefinite program formulation captures is the probability that one player can force the outcome of the other one.
+What the semidefinite programming formulation captures is the probability that one party can force the outcome of the other party.

 More precisely, we define a $k$-out-of-$n$ forcing oblivious transfer protocol, denoted here as $\knfOT$, with \emph{forcing bias} $\varepsilon$ as a protocol satisfying: \begin{itemize} \item Alice outputs $n$ random bits $x := (x_1, \ldots, x_n)$ \item Bob outputs a random index set $b$ of $k$ indices and bit string $x_b$ consisting of $x_i$ for $i \in b$ \item $A_{b, x_b} := \sup\{\Pr[\text{Alice can force Bob to output } (b, x_b)]\} = \dfrac{\varepsilon_A}{\chews{n}{k} \cdot 2^k}$ \item $B_x := \sup\{\Pr[\text{Bob can force Alice to output } x]\} = \dfrac{\varepsilon_B}{2^n}$ \item The forcing bias of the protocol is defined as $\eps := \max\{\eps_A,\eps_B\}$ \end{itemize} where, again, the suprema are over all strategies of Alice and Bob respectively.
 First, notice our definition of the bias $\varepsilon$ as a multiplicative factor instead of additive.
 We choose this since the honest probabilities of the two players can be very different and in this case our definition makes more sense.